-The electric circuit through the cell is completed by electrolytes which support charge transfer by ionic conduction.
-The electrode at which an electron-producing ionic reaction occurs (e.g. , Cl- –> ½ Cl2 + e- ) is the anode; the electrode at which an electron consuming reaction occurs (e.g., H2O + e- –> ½ H2 + OH- ) is called the cathode.
+The electric circuit through the cell is completed by electrolytes that support charge transfer by ionic conduction.
+The electrode at which an electron-producing ionic reaction occurs (e.g. , Cl- –> ½ Cl2 + e– ) is the anode; the electrode at which an electron consuming reaction occurs (e.g., H2O + e- –> ½ H2 + OH– ) is called the cathode.
 The direction of electron flow in the external circuit is always from the anode (+) to Cathode (-).

 Definitions related to chloralkali Plant

-Chloralkali Plant is a Chemical Plant comprising all equipment and Chloralkali process for the production and Treatment of Chlorine, hydrogen and Caustic Soda ( Sodium hydroxide)
+Chloralkali Plant is a Chemical Plant comprising all equipment and Chloralkali process for the production and Treatment of Chlorine, hydrogen, and Caustic Soda ( Sodium hydroxide).

 Cell Room:- Unit comprising electrolyzes.